2021 General Psychology Degree Guide

 |Clinical, Counseling, and School Psychologists||168,500||14.2%|

-Recently graduated general psychology students earned an average of $28,983 in 2017-2018.
+General Psychology graduates between 2015-2017 reported earning an average of $28,983 in the 2017-2018 timeframe.
 Earnings can range from as low as $11,300 to as high as $93,100.
 As you might expect, salaries for psychology graduates vary depending on the level of education that was acquired.

 Salaries for general psychology graduates can vary widely by the occupation you choose as well.
 The following table shows the top 5 highest paying careers psychology grads often go into.